Debates of the Senate (Hansard)

 Hon.
 Senators: Question!

-seconded by the Honourable Senator Corbin, that this bill be read the second
+The Hon. the Speaker: Honourable senators, when shall this bill be read the third time?

 However, it is okay.
 I will wait for another time.